revarbat/pymuv/MUVREF.rst

     include "otherfile.muv";

 You can include standard MUV files by preceeding the filename with a ``!``.
-This tells ``include`` to look for the file in the system-wide MUV includes directory, which is usually in ``/us/local/share/muv/incls``.
+This tells ``include`` to look for the file in the system-wide MUV includes.
 One important standard include file is ``!fb6/prims``::

     include "!fb6/prims";